webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

 {{{example url="../webgpu-vertex-buffers-2-buffers.html"}}}

-Like when we separate our first uniform buffer into 2 uniform buffers, one reason you might want to separate vertex data into 2 buffers is if some of the vertex data was static and other vertex data was updated often.
+Like when we separated our first uniform buffer into 2 uniform buffers, one reason you might want to separate vertex data into 2 buffers is if some of the vertex data was static and other vertex data was updated often.